 How we're funded

-The majority of our funding for our operating activities comes from rents, service charges and fees that are levied on our residents and service users.
-New housing and care developments are funded using a mixture of public grants, when these are available, loan finance and sales.
+The majority of our funding for our operating activities comes from rents, service charges and fees.
+These are paid by our residents and service users.
+New housing and care developments are funded from a mixture of public grants, loan finance and sales.

 Governance of value for money

 The Joseph Rowntree Housing Trust Board and Trustees provide strategic direction and leadership on value for money.
 This is evidenced by board involvement in approving and monitoring the delivery of the business plan and financial performance.
 Involvement of residents in monitoring costs and service performances is a critical element of our approach to value for money.